Reverberation-based Features for Sound Event Localization and Detection with Distance Estimation: Experiments

 \subsection{Hyper-parameters and Experimental Settings}

-We trained our models using 3-second audio chunks, extracted every 1\,s for training and without overlap for testing.
-Spectrograms were generated via STFT with a 512-point Hann window and 150-sample hop size, yielding 480 temporal bins for 24kHz audio.
-Log-mel spectrograms (128 frequency bins) were computed for audio channels, DRR, D+R, and IV features.
-For stpACC features, we applied an STFT with a 1014-point Hann window.
-This ensures that, when considering only the positive time-lags $\tau\,{>}\,0$, $stpACC(t,\tau)$ contains 512 time-lag bins, covering delays up to approximately 20\,ms after the direct sound.
+We trained models on 3‑second audio chunks, extracted every 1\,s for training and without overlap for testing.
+Spectrograms were computed via STFT (512‑point Hann window, 150‑sample hop), producing 480 time frames for 24\,kHz audio.
+Log‑mel spectrograms (128 bins) were generated for audio channels, DRR, D+R, and IV features.
+For stpACC features, an STFT with a 1014-point Hann window yielded 512 time‑lag bins.
+This ensures that, when considering only the positive time-lags $\tau\,{>}\,0$, $stpACC(t,\tau)$ covers delays up to approximately 20\,ms after the direct sound.
 We then downsample the time-lag dimension by a factor of 4 to achieve 128 bins and allow concatenation with the other features.
-Models were trained with batch size 32 using Adam optimizer for 50 epochs, selecting the best based on the lowest SELD score.
-The learning rate was 5e-5 for 30 epochs, then reduced by 5\% per epoch.
+Models were trained for 50 epochs with Adam (batch size 32), selecting the best based on SELD score.
+The learning rate started at 5e‑5 for 30 epochs, then decayed by 5\% per epoch.

+To evaluate our models, we adopted the official metrics of the DCASE 2024 Task 3 Challenge \cite{Diaz-Guerra:2024:seldBaseline24} They are the class- and location-dependent F1 score ($F_{\leq 20^{\circ}/1}$), the class-dependent DOA error ($DOAE$), and the class-dependent relative distance error ($RDE$) \cite{Diaz-Guerra:2024:seldBaseline24}. $RDE$ is dimensionless as it is defined as $RDE{=}|L_p-L_r|/L_r$, with $L_p$ and $L_r$ being the predicted and reference distance, respectively.
+We also include the $SELD$ score that encodes the overall 3D SELD performance and is achieved as: $SELD{=}\mathrm{mean}((1-F_{\leq 20^{\circ}/1}), DOAE/180, RDE)$.